scottvr/archiveasyllm/INITIALIZE_EXISTING.md

 New code generations are checked against the established patterns Inconsistencies are flagged to the user.

-This feature allows you to bootstrap ArchivistLLM with an existing codebase ( ArchiveAsyLLM itself was developed in this Ouroboros sort of way.)
+This feature allows you to bootstrap ArchiveAsyLLM with an existing codebase ( ArchiveAsyLLM itself was developed in this Ouroboros sort of way.)
 The system will maintain a deep understanding of your code structure, patterns, and decisions, ensuring that new LLM-generated code remains consistent with your architecture.

 To get started with your own codebase, you can: